 Getting Help with Your Claim

-Many applicants for disability benefits are initially denied.
+Many applicants for SSD are initially denied benefits.
 The chance of receiving a denial notice are even higher if you have a condition like dystonia for which there is no standard disability listing.
 You may wish to seek assistance from a Social Security attorney or advocate to increase your chances of receiving benefits.
 An advocate or attorney can also help you build a strong case for appealing a denial, if the SSA finds you ineligible for benefits.